solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

         Vault(bravoVault).deposit(token, balance);
     }
     ```

+-   `_validateAction() internal virtual`: It ensures there are no duplicate actions.
+This method can be further override to include custom checks for a action.

+    ```solidity
+    function _validateAction(
+        address target,
+        uint256 value,
+        bytes memory data
+    ) internal virtual {
+        // uses transition storage to check for duplicate actions bytes32 actionHash = keccak256(abi.encodePacked(target, value, data));

+        uint256 found;

+        assembly {
+            found := tload(actionHash)
+        }

+        require(found == 0, "Duplicated action found");

+        assembly {
+            tstore(actionHash, 1)
+        }
+    }
+    ```

+-   `_validateActions() internal virtual`: This method can be overridden to add custom checks on all actions of proposals.
+Eg. Number of actions should be 1, First action should be approval etc.

 -   `function getProposalActions() public`: Retrieves the sequence of actions for a proposal.
 This function should not be overridden in most cases.